knowledgecode/model.js/README.md

 # Model.js
 Model.js is a jQuery plugin.
 Work in jQuery or other compatible library (ex. jQMobi, Zepto).
-It also can work standalone, too.
+It also can work standalone.
 "Model" means "M" of client side MVC framework.
 By using with the [jQuery-View](https://github.com/knowledgecode/jquery-view.js), it has support a Model-View programming in the client side JavaScript.

 ## Usage